coteditor/CotEditor/CONTRIBUTING.md

 ### Localization

-_2023-08-01: CotEditor project now gradually migrates the localization format to the strings catalog that is newly introduced in Xcode 15.
-We will update the technical localization policy when the migration has completely done._

 Fixing/updating existing localizations is always welcome.
-The project team adds `FIXME:` tag as a comment in the localized strings files if there are updated strings to be localized.
+See each .xcstrings file to find which strings need to be localized or reviewed by native speaker.
+By localization, please refer to the comments and key naming so that you can know where and how each string will be used.
+If you have uncertainty, feel free to ask @1024jp.

 If your localization makes some layout in views destroy, try first making the sentence shorter.
 However, if it's impossible, then just tell us about it with a screenshot when you make a pull-request.
 We'll update the view to layout your localized text correctly.